Chapter 6: No Story Left Behind

 Here’s an example of a short memory I wrote:

-It still bothers me how I confiscated weapons from Iraqi civilians who hadn’t committed any crimes.
+It still bothers me how I confiscated weapons from Iraqi civilians who hadn’t done anything wrong.
 I remember one guy in particular.
 He was just another middle-aged Iraqi local passing through our checkpoint.
 I used my limited Arabic to ask him if he had any weapons in his car.
 He shook his head no. I asked him to open the glove compartment, but he seemed confused and nervous.
-That’s when I noticed the barrel of a rifle sticking out from under the passenger seat.
-I remember thinking, "Ahh shit c’mon dude, why not just say something?"
+That’s when I noticed the barrel of a rifle poking out from under the passenger seat.
+I remember thinking, "Ahh shit, c’mon dude... why not just say something?"
 The old man didn’t seem like a threat, but I couldn’t take any chances.
 I pointed my rifle at him and called to my squad leader for backup.
 It was uncomfortable to watch him get increasingly worried because, in my gut, I didn't sense he was a 'bad guy'.
 He looked like a father.
-It didn't hit me until later that I was possibly taking away his ability to protect his family.
+It didn't hit me until later that I might’ve been taking away his ability to protect his family.
 I just couldn't risk him using that weapon against one of my team.

 That’s it.
 That’s a complete memory.
-Notice that I kept most of the focus on the event as it happened—what I did, what I saw, and what I felt at the time.
+Notice how I focused on what actually happened—what I did, what I saw, and what I felt in the moment.
 I didn’t include a lot of my later thoughts or judgments, except for a brief mention in the first and second-to-last sentences.

 For now, the goal is to focus on the moment itself: what happened, what you felt in your body, and what was happening in the environment around you.